What Is the Key Difference between a CEX and a DEX Order Book Model?

 Explain the Difference between an Order Book Model and a Constant Product Formula Model for Liquidity

-What Is an Automated Market Maker (AMM) in the Context of a DEX?
+What Is an Automated Market Maker (AMM) and How Does It Facilitate Trading on a DEX?